juskevicius/flickr-img/README.md

 ```
 cd frontend && npm install
 ```
-5. Return to the root directory and create a file to store the environment variables.
+5. Return to the root directory and create a file to store environment variables.
 Name it ".env".
 This file should contain your private Flickr API access key.
 Make sure to visit https://www.flickr.com/services/api/misc.api_keys.html, create an account and apply for Flickr API access key.
 When received, enter it to the ".env" file like this:

 ```
 APIKEY=57hkj3..................